Setting the pace of microswimmers: when increasing viscosity speeds up self-propulsion

-\emph{Acknowledgment.}---A.-S.~S. and J.~P.~thank KONWIHR ParSwarm and ERC-2013-StG 337283 MembranesAct grants for financial support.
-J.~H. acknowledges support by NWO/STW (Vidi grant 10787) and L.~M. thanks the DAAD for a RISE scholarship.
-We are also grateful to K.~Pickl, H.~K\"ostler and K.~Mecke for helpful discussions.
+A.-S.~S. and J.~P.~thank the KONWIHR ParSwarm grant as well as the funding of the Deutsche Forschungsgemeinschaft (DFG) through the Cluster of Excellence Engineering of Advanced Materials.
+J.~H.~acknowledges support by NWO/STW (Vidi grant 10787) and L.~M.~thanks the DAAD for a RISE scholarship.
+T.~K.~thanks the University of Edinburgh for the award of a Chancellor's Fellowship.
+We are also very grateful to Fred MacKintosh for helpful comments and discussions.